DataJunction/dj/docs/content/0.1.0/docs/getting-started/namespaces.md

 | customer            | default      |

 Since namespaces are inferred directly from the node name, creating a node in a particular namespace simply requires prefixing the node name with the namespace.
-In other words, creating a node named `financ` will automatically create the node in the `finance` namespace.
+In other words, creating a node named `roads.demo.repairs` will automatically create the node in the
+`roads.demo` namespace.

 # Creating Namespaces